MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 If you have a deployment that seems hung, open Eventviewer and check for Hyper-V related error messages indicating not enough memory to start the VM.
 This issue will be fixed in a future release

-## Azure Kubernetes Service deployment fails on an Azure Stack HCI configured with static IPs, VLANs, SDN or proxies.
+## Azure Kubernetes Service deployment fails on an Azure Stack HCI configured with static IPs, VLANs, SDN, or proxies.
-While deploying Azure Kubernetes Service on an Azure Stack HCI cluster that has static IPs, VLANs, SDN or proxies, the deployment fails at cluster creation.
+While deploying Azure Kubernetes Service on an Azure Stack HCI cluster that has static IPs, VLANs, SDN, or proxies, the deployment fails at cluster creation.
 This issue will be fixed in a future release.

 ## IPv6 must be disabled in the hosting environment
 If both IPv4 and IPv6 addresses are bound to the physical NIC, the cloudagent service for clustering uses the IPv6 address for communication.
 Other components in the deployment framework only use IPv4.
 This will result in Windows Admin Center unable to connect to the cluster and will report a remoting failure when trying to connect to the machine.
-Workaround: Disable IPv6 on the physical network adapters This issue will be fixed in a future release
+Workaround: Disable IPv6 on the physical network adapters.
+This issue will be fixed in a future release

 ## Moving virtual machines between Azure Stack HCI cluster nodes quickly leads to VM startup failures
 When using the cluster administration tool to move a VM from one node (Node A) to another node (Node B) in the Azure Stack HCI cluster, the VM may fail to start on the new node.
 After moving the VM back to the original node it will fail to start there as well.
-This issue happens because the logic to cleanup the first migration runs asynchronously.
+This issue happens because the logic to clean up the first migration runs asynchronously.
 As a result, Azure Kubernetes Service's "update VM location" logic finds the VM on the original Hyper-V on node A, and deletes it, instead of unregistering it.
 Workaround: Ensure the VM has started successfully on the new node before moving it back to the original node.
 This issue will be fixed in a future release